micku7zu/vanilla-tilt.js/lib/README.md

     "glare-prerender":      false,  // false = VanillaTilt creates the glare elements for you, otherwise
-                                    // you need to add .js-tilt-glare>.js-tilt-glare-inner by yourself "mouse-event-element":  null    // css-selector or link to HTML-element what will be listen mouse events }
+                                    // you need to add .js-tilt-glare>.js-tilt-glare-inner by yourself "mouse-event-element":  null    // css-selector or link to HTML-element what will be listen mouse events
+    gyroscope:              true    // Boolean to enable/disable device orientation detection,
+    gyroscopeMinAngleX:     -45     // This is the bottom limit of the device angle on X axis, meaning that a device rotated at this angle would tilt the element as if the mouse was on the left border of the element;
+    gyroscopeMaxAngleX:     45      // This is the top limit of the device angle on X axis, meaning that a device rotated at this angle would tilt the element as if the mouse was on the right border of the element;
+    gyroscopeMinAngleY:     -45     // This is the bottom limit of the device angle on Y axis, meaning that a device rotated at this angle would tilt the element as if the mouse was on the top border of the element;
+    gyroscopeMaxAngleY:     45      // This is the top limit of the device angle on Y axis, meaning that a device rotated at this angle would tilt the element as if the mouse was on the bottom border of the element;
+}
 ```